From BR Bullpen

-As a fielder, he was in 214 games in the outfield and 54 at first base.
-As a hitter, he hit over .300 twice.
+As a fielder, he was in 214 games in the outfield and 54 at first base; he hit over .300 twice.

-From 1875-1878 (and perhaps earlier) he played for the Lowell Amateurs, which, despite its name, was a professional team.
+From 1875-1878 (and perhaps earlier) he played for the Lowell Amateurs, which, despite their name, were a professional team.
 In 1879, he played for the first U.S. professional team that visited Cuba.

 One source: Lefties